 Charging is a pain

-The advent of reliable true wireless earbuds has been blessing for many runners.
+Before getting started with our Jaybird Tarah Pro review, we knew that the advent of reliable true wireless earbuds has been blessing for many runners.
 They offer reliable wireless connectivity, decent sound and a completely frictionless experience.
 So why look elsewhere?
 Well there’s one notable outlier I’ve had my eye on for quite some time – the Jaybird Tarah Pro.

 The Jaybird Tarah Pro earphones offer the same wireless connectivity with your music device but bring the security of an adjustable neck band adjoining the two earpieces.
 The key advantages of the Jaybird Tarah Pro compared to the true wireless stablemates like the Jaybird Vista are clear: